What Is Enjin Coin?

 Advisors to the project consist of Anthony Diiorio (Ethereum co-founder) and Pat LaBine (previous producer and technical director at Bioware).
 Enjin has also formed partnerships with Unity, PC Gamer, and NRG eSports.

 The team held a successful ICO in late 2017 in which they raised ~$35 million between the private and public rounds.
-Although it’s still a young project, the team spent the last quarter of 2017 building the Platform API, Mobile Smart Wallet, and a Java SDK alongside creating a Minecraft plugin.
-They’ve got plenty in store for 2018, but the highlights include various platform plugins, the Efinity release, and numerous other SDKs.
+Although it’s still a relatively young project, the team spent the last quarter of 2017 building the Platform API, Mobile Smart Wallet, and a Java SDK alongside creating a Minecraft plugin.
+They were busy in 2018 as well, creating various platform plugins, Efinitiy, numerous other SDKs, and the EnjinX blockchain explorer.

 Enjin Coin has had a fairly predictable trading run since its launch in November 2017.
-It followed the market with a huge run up in December and early January 2018 before falling to its current price of about ~0.10 (~0.000014 BTC).
-The ENJ price saw a few convergent spikes in mid to late January, but these don’t seem to be related to any news in particular.
+It followed the market with a huge run up in December and early January 2018 before falling throughout 2018 to its current price of about ~$0.038 (~0.0000096 BTC).
+The ENJ price saw a few convergent spikes in mid to late January as well as February and April, but these don’t seem to be related to any news in particular.
+We can probably chalk up these movements to overall market trends.

 In a more bullish market, additional partnership announcements and product releases may lead to an increase in the price.
-And, of course, more people using Enjin Coin in online gaming should positively affect the price.
+And, of course, more people using Enjin Coin in online gaming should positively affect the price as well.

 Where to Buy ENJ

-If you don’t own any Bitcoin or Ethereum, you should first buy some with U.S. dollars on a platform like GDAX.
+If you don’t own any Bitcoin or Ethereum, you should first buy some with U.S. dollars on a platform like GDAX (now Coinbase Pro).

 Where to Store ENJ

 Ideally, though, you should use the official Enjin Wallet.
 It’s available for Android and iOS mobile devices.
-Other than ENJ, you’re also able to store BTC, ETH, LTC, and all ERC20 tokens in the wallet.
-The team will continue to add support for other altcoins as well.
+Other than ENJ, you’re also able to store BTC, ETH, LTC, as well as all ERC20, ERC721, and ERC1155 tokens in the wallet.
+The team will continue to add support for other altcoins too.

 Enjin Coin is adding the benefits of blockchain to the over $17 billion virtual goods market.
 The team is working to prevent fraud in the gaming industry and provide true ownership to virtual goods holders.
-Created and backed by gaming giant, Enjin, the project should make a large splash once launched.
+Created and backed by gaming giant Enjin, the project has a solid foundation of support.

-However, as a relatively new project, it still has much to prove.
+However, Enjin still has much to prove.
 It’s impossible to predict how successful it will be, but if it’s current achievements and team are any indicator, Enjin Coin could have a bright future ahead.

 Additional Enjin Coin Resources